davidknipe/TinymceDamPicker/README.md

-# Visitor Groups for Optimizely Data Platform
+# Optimizely DAM picker button for TinyMCE for Optimizely CMS 12

 Optimizely DAM picker button for TinyMCE for Optimizely CMS 12